JoshCap20/health-checks/README.md

 # Health Checker Tool

-A comprehensive monitoring tool designed to assess the health of specified URLs and database connections.
+A comprehensive monitoring tool designed to assess and send notifications about the health of specified URLs and database connections.
 With the flexibility to perform simple ping checks, database connection tests, and the ability to customize response times, this tool ensures you are always informed about the status of your services and databases.

 <img width="885" alt="Screenshot 2023-10-03 at 5 54 50 PM" src="https://github.com/JoshCap20/health-checks/assets/97563979/e841349c-bdc1-4134-8754-ddf6f5bc439b">